gezatrianggono/EXECUTIVE-ANALYSIS-DOCUMENT_LLYODS-BANKS/README.md

 ---

 ## I. Executive Summary
-In addressing the rising trend of customer churn at SmartBank, the Data Science team has consolidated over 6,800 historical interaction data points into a unified, single-view profile per customer.
-This first-phase analysis concludes that churn at SmartBank is not driven by a single linear factor (such as age or income alone), but rather by a complex combination of financial and digital behaviors.
+In addressing the rising trend of customer churn at Lloyds Banks, the Data Science team has consolidated over 6,800 historical interaction data points into a unified, single-view profile per customer.
+This first-phase analysis concludes that churn at Lloyds Banks is not driven by a single linear factor (such as age or income alone), but rather by a complex combination of financial and digital behaviors.
 Consequently, the data architecture has been fully standardized and is 100% ready for execution using non-linear Machine Learning models (e.g., Random Forest) in Phase 2 to generate high-accuracy retention predictions.

 ## II.
 Data Landscape & Architecture
 The primary approach was to build a 360-degree customer view.
 Five distinct datasets were integrated using a relational merge (Left Join) based on CustomerID: